MarketSquare/robotframework-robocop/README.md

 Fixing issues <a name="robotidy"></a>
 --------------
-Several issues can be fixed using auto-formatting tool Robotidy.
+Many issues in your code reported by Robocop can be fixed using auto-formatting tool, Robotidy.
 Check out the Robotidy [documentation](https://robotidy.readthedocs.io/en/latest/).

 FAQ <a name="faq"></a>
 ---